Jamie Maclaren

-Jamie Maclaren (born 29 July 1993) is an Australian professional soccer player who plays as a striker for A-League club Melbourne City.
-He has also previously played for Darmstadt 98, Perth Glory, Brisbane Roar and Hibernian.
+Jamie Maclaren (born 29 July 1993) is an Australian professional soccer player who plays as a striker for Indian Super League club Mohun Bagan and the Australia national team.
+He previously played for Melbourne City, SV Darmstadt, Perth Glory, Brisbane Roar and Hibernian.
 Maclaren initially represented Scotland at youth level, but has since appeared for Australia at both youth and senior international level.

-He is a four time A-League Golden Boot winner as A-League top scorer in the 2016–17 (19 goals), 2019–20 (22 goals), 2020–21 (25 goals) and 2021–22 (15 goals) seasons.
+Maclaren is a five time A-League Golden Boot winner as A-League top scorer in the 2016–17 (19 goals), 2019–20 (22 goals), 2020–21 (25 goals) and 2021–22 (15 goals) season, 2022–23 and 24 goals).
+With 154 goals across 3 clubs, Maclaren is the A-League's all time top goalscorer, Melbourne City's all time top goalscorer, as well as Brisbane Roar's third highest all time goalscorer.

 Club career

 Early years

 Maclaren grew up in the north-western suburbs of Melbourne.
 He first joined the junior side of local team Sunbury United at the early age of four or five, then switched to the youth ranks of nearby Victorian Premier League (now National Premier Leagues Victoria) side Green Gully in 2003, where although he continued to play against older players, his team was very successful, at one point winning around 50 games in a row.